imgag/ngs-bits/README.md

 Changes already implemented in Git master for next release:

 * RohHunter: Added support for input variant lists that are not annotated with VEP.
 See 'af_source' parameter.
+* SeqPurge: added parameter 'compression_level'.
+* CnvHunter: fixed minor bug in z-score estimation.
+* RohHunter: Added support for input variant lists that are not annotated with VEP.
+* Added tools: FastqConcat

 Changes in release 2019_03: